Jaid/action-sync-node-meta/readme.md

 <td>approve</td>
 <td></td>
 <td>true</td>
-<td>If true, pull requests created by this action are automatically approved and merged.</td>
+<td>If true and direction is "overwrite-file", pull requests created by this action are automatically approved and merged.</td>
 </tr>
 <tr>
 <td>commitMessagePrefix</td>